bevacqua/campaign/README.md

 # Providers

-There are a few clients you can use.
-The default client sends mails through [Mandrill][1].
-There is also a `console` logging client, [explained above](#debugging), and a `nodemailer` client, detailed below.
+There are a few different providers you can use.
+The default provider sends mails through [Mandrill][1].
+There is also a `console` logging provider, [explained above](#debugging), and a `nodemailer` provider, detailed below.

 ### Using `nodemailer`

-To use with `nodemailer`, simply use that client.
+To use with `nodemailer`, simply use that provider.

 ```js
 var nodemailer = require('nodemailer');